News|Videos|November 24, 2025

 Brieann Adair, OD, discusses popular opinion among patients regarding contact lens wear.

-Adair shifted to the importance of co-management among healthcare providers.
-She explained that while some referrals for specialty contact lens care are straightforward — especially from specialists attuned to eye-related complications — others are discovered during routine exams or through direct patient complaints.
-Notably, endocrinologists, such as those treating diabetic patients, play a critical role in annual referrals, facilitating early detection of ocular issues.
-There is specific mention of managing conditions like Sjogren syndrome with scleral lenses to address ocular dryness and mucosal challenges, as well as working with facial plastic and oculoplastic specialists to provide solutions for complex surface eye problems that cannot be tackled solely within those subspecialties.
+Adair shifted to the importance of comanagement among health care providers.
+She explained that although some referrals for specialty contact lens care are straightforward, especially from specialists attuned to eye-related complications, others are discovered during routine exams or through direct patient complaints.
+Notably, endocrinologists, such as those treating patients with diabetes, play a critical role in annual referrals, facilitating early detection of ocular issues.
+There is specific mention of managing conditions such as Sjögren syndrome with scleral lenses to address ocular dryness and mucosal challenges, as well as working with facial plastic and oculoplastic specialists to provide solutions for complex surface eye problems that cannot be tackled solely within those subspecialties.

 Innovation in contact lens technology is another focal point, particularly regarding multifocal lenses for patients who have undergone cataract surgery.
 With the removal of the natural lens and consequent loss of focusing ability, multifocal contact lenses offer patients freedom from reading glasses and improved flexibility for seeing at various distances.
 This technology is now being extended to accommodate patients with astigmatism as well, reflecting ongoing advancements by major manufacturers.

-The rising prevalence of myopia in school-age children is addressed, with statistics citing 40-47% of children being nearsighted.
-Adair discussed the critical role of specialty lenses, such as orthokeratology or other myopia control designs, in slowing disease progression — a service offered at NYU, where more children are being fitted proactively.
-These innovations not only enhance quality of life by reducing high myopia risks but also represent an intersection of child-friendly vision correction and preventative eye health.
+The rising prevalence of myopia in school-age children is addressed, with statistics citing that 40% to 47% of children are nearsighted.
+Adair discussed the critical role of specialty lenses, such as orthokeratology or other myopia control designs, in slowing disease progression—a service offered at NYU Langone Health, where an increasing number of children are being fitted proactively.
+These innovations not only enhance the quality of life by reducing the risks of high myopia but also represent an intersection of child-friendly vision correction and preventive eye health.

-Overall, Adair painted a picture of contact lenses as pivotal tools in the broader context of systemic and preventative healthcare, requiring close collaboration between various medical disciplines, ongoing innovation, and patient-centered education.
+Overall, Adair painted a picture of contact lenses as pivotal tools in systemic and preventive health care, requiring close collaboration between various medical disciplines, ongoing innovation, and patient-centered education.

 Newsletter